ljgreenhill/ljgreenhill.github.io/_posts/2022-01-03-conclusions.md

 Additionally, the microphone and speakers we selected did not allow for long range tests.
 The stationary Pico often failed to detect beeps produced by the mobile robot.
 A future design could experiment with different speakers or microphones.

 Another issue was variance in the robot movements.
-We relied on turning each motor on for a set period of time.
-To improve turning accuracy, we could have added an encoder and programmed a PID for each turn.
+We relied on turning each motor on for a set period of time to move in a certain direction for a certain approximate distance.
+To improve turning accuracy, we could have implemented motor encoders and PID  control for each turn and for moving straight.

 ## Intellectual Property Considerations